What Is Bakuchiol?

 This creates an “apply at your own risk” scenario and increases the chances of a negative reaction.
 We do not subscribe to the business model of putting marketing before skin safety.

 What Are The Downsides To Bakuchiol?

 Patience my friend.
 Bakuchiol does not deliver visibly dramatic results overnight, which is actually better for the health of your skin.

-The effects of bakuchiol get better with time.
+The effects get better with time.
 So, a little bit of patience and consistency is all it takes for your skin to reap the numerous benefits.

 Clinical studies show visible improvements in fine lines, wrinkles, skin tone and elasticity starting at week 4, but most significant at week 12.